GOP White House hopefuls face mounting pressure to stop Trump in Iowa

 “People like what they hear from him,” said Demastus, the Des Moines pastor.
 “He is speaking evangelical love language, protecting our children, pushing back against the woke ideology.”

 Peoples reported from New York.
-Associated Press writer Scott Bauder in Madison, Wisconsin, contributed.
+Associated Press writer Scott Bauer in Madison, Wisconsin, contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.